Vyral/christal-johnson/_posts/2025-12-18-join-be-a-blessing-foundation-s-first-annual-fundraising-gala.md

 **Attendance is encouraged, but it is not the only way to help.** Purchasing a ticket even if you cannot attend still supports the mission, and inviting friends, family members, coworkers, or neighbors helps extend our reach.
 The more people who get involved, the more quickly and effectively we can respond when needs arise.

-**This event also carries special meaning, as it coincides with Alan’s 50th birthday.** His wish is simple and sincere.
+**This event also carries special meaning, as it coincides with Allen’s 50th birthday.** His wish is simple and sincere.
 He wants to give back to the community that has supported him for so many years, and this gala is a way to celebrate that milestone while focusing on something far greater than one person.

 No family should have to face an emergency alone, and no child should struggle through the day without basic support.